huggingface/blog/argilla-ui-hub.md

 - user: dvilasuero
 ---

-# Argilla 2.4: Easily Add Human Feedback to Hub Datasets—No Code Required
+# Argilla 2.4: Easily Build Fine-Tuning and Evaluation Datasets on the Hub — No Code Required

 We are incredibly excited to share the most impactful feature since Argilla joined Hugging Face: you can start your AI dataset projects without code and from any Hub dataset.